 Where the buffalo roam, endangered prairies thrive

-Category: Fields and StreamsVia: gregtx • one month ago • 3 comments
+Category: Fields and StreamsVia: gregtx • 2 years ago • 3 comments

 A study 29 years in the making shows how bison reintroductions can create richer ecosystems and resilience against climate change in North America.

 Twice a year for the last 29 years, scientists have waded through the same sections of tallgrass prairie in eastern Kansas and tallied up as many plant species as they could find.
 The goal was to determine the impact of American bison and cattle on the ecosystem, compared with plots of similar prairie protected from these grazers.